Return to Koh Chang Beaches

 • Party: Sabay Bar, Babylon

-• Live Music: Oodies, Rock Bar
+• Live Music: Some Mao, Oodies, Mansuang, Rock Bar

-• Sports: 15 Palms, White Elephant
+• Sports: 15 Palms, Bentley’s

-• Other: Dive Shop, Internet, Minimarts, Macro Food, Pharmacies, ATMs, Banks, Ticket agents, Tattoo, Motorbike Rental, Massage, Cannabis outlets, wine merchants
+• Other: Dive Shop, Internet, Minimarts, Macro Food, Pharmacies, Gyms, ATMs, Banks, Ticket agents, Tattoo, Motorbike Rental, Massage, Cannabis outlets, wine merchants

 • Highlights: Beach, easy for everthing with lots of choice